Blog Menu

 Shopify API

-With the 'official' Queen's Birthday coming up on Monday (8th June), we thought there was no better way than to join in on the celebrations with some freshly baked traditional buttermilk scones topped with cream and homemade jam.
+With the 'official' Queen's Birthday coming up on Monday (8th June), we thought there was no better way than to join in on the celebrations with some freshly baked traditional buttermilk scones topped with cream and delicious jam.

+Have you ever wondered why we celebrate the Queen's birthday in June when her actual birthday is in April?
 She's one lucky Queen who gets to celebrate not one, but two birthdays each year.
 Her real birthday is on the 21st April and her 'official duty' birthday is usually on the second weekend of June.
-So why is this the case?

 It's been a long standing tradition to celebrate a Sovereigns' birthday with the Trooping the Colour ceremony in Summer (the British Summer that is) when better weather is more likely.
 Held on Horse Guards Parade in London, this military ceremony dates back to the 17th century when the colours (flags) of the regiment were carried down the ranks so that they could be seen and recognised by the soldiers.